BenBeresfordJones/MGBC/README.md

 The Mouse Gastrointestinal Bacterial Catalogue (MGBC)
 ============================================

 Welcome to the MGBC repository!
-Here you will find the pipelines, scripts and data files for analysing mouse gut microbiome samples at buildling the MGBC genome catalogue.
+Here you will find the pipelines, scripts and data files for analysing mouse gut microbiome samples and buildling the MGBC genome catalogue.

 This work is currently under review for publication :microscope:.